 This corruption of justice may occur often, and it would at least partly explain why, despite the strides of many individual blacks, black household wages advanced on average only 1.2 percent on whites’ between 1985 and 2000.
 At a 1.2 percent gain every 1.5 decades, blacks won’t close their wage gap with whites for at least another 200 years, thanks probably in no small part to IWPR, which complains that women won’t achieve wage equality with men for another 50 years.
 (See “Why Affirmative Action Keeps Blacks Behind Whites.”)

 Affirmative action was largely hijacked from blacks, in my view, because feminist groups such as IWPR succeeded in categorizing white women as being just as oppressed as blacks.
 They pushed this view despite Editor & Publisher’s September 1996 front-page headline that reads, “Who controls most of the wealth in the nation?
 Women.”
 (Trust me – they weren’t talking about black women.)
-And how are things in 2012?
+And how are things in 2013?
+Women are set to control even more of the wealth.
 Listen to Sheconomy: “Over the next decade, women will control two thirds of consumer wealth in the United States and be the beneficiaries of the largest transference of wealth in our country’s history.
 Estimates range from $12 to $40 trillion.
 Many Boomer women will experience a double inheritance windfall, from both parents and husband.”

 “76% of Americans believe that men control more wealth than women.
 But a new survey of Federal Reserve Board data reveals that women actually control 51.3% of personal wealth in the United States.” -PBS.org, “To the Contrary“